 There is an uphill trail with 301 wide steps leading to the Monastery with impressive views of the beach below.
 Inside the Monastery, you will see a masterpiece of an Icon of the Holy Mother, the Tsampika.
 Couples who would like to have babies, but facing problems to achieve it, come here, pray and seek Holy Mother’s help.

 One of the most impressive sites on Rhodes is Kallithea Springs, set at the Kallithea bay with azure waters, surrounded by trees and gardens just 9 km from Rhodes town.
 It is a fully organized area with sunbeds and cafes and besides the beautiful beach, stroll the impressive round building built by the Italians.
 Look at the masterpiece of the floor made as a mosaic from small pebbles, really unique.
 There is an entrance ticket to the beach.

 Impressive Prasonisi beach is the southernmost tip of the island, 92 km from Rhodes town.
 Prasonisi is actually connected to the rest of the mainland by a narrow strip of sand almost 500 meters long, which in winter is covered by the waves!
-Prasonisi is quite unique as one side of the is always peaceful and the other wavy, that’s why it is perfect for windsurfing lovers.
+Prasonisi is quite unique as one side is always peaceful and the other wavy, which is why it is perfect for windsurfing lovers.
 It is fully organized with taverns and cafes.

 Day 3 on Rhodes Island – Lindos

 I simply love Lindos for so many reasons!
 It is located 50 km southeast of Rhodes town and is built amphitheatrically around one of the most impressive beaches and scenery on the island.
 Do stroll its Cycladic island-looking alleys and pay attention to the famous mansions, with the date of their construction engraved on the front of their doors.